modin-project/modin/docs/getting_started/faq.rst

 What’s the issue with pandas?
 Why should I use Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""
-While pandas work extremely well on small datasets, as soon as you start working with medium to large datasets that are more than a few GBs, pandas can become painfully slow or run out of memory.
-This is because pandas is single-threaded, in other words, you can only process your data with one core at a time. any kind.
+While pandas works extremely well on small datasets, as soon as you start working with medium to large datasets that are more than a few GBs, pandas can become painfully slow or run out of memory.
+This is because pandas is single-threaded.
+In other words, you can only process your data with one core at a time.
 This approach does not scale to larger data sets and adding more hardware does not lead to more performance gain.

 The ``modin.pandas`` `DataFrame`_ is a highly scalable, parallel DataFrame.
 Modin transparently distributes the data and computation so that you can